xenonbyte/permify/README.md

 [中文说明](README-zh.md)

 ## Overview
-`permify` is an Android permission request library that simplifies runtime permission handling with a clean and intuitive API.
-It provides an easy way to request permissions and handle different permission scenarios, including rationale UI and permanently denied permissions.
+`permify` is an Android permission request library that simplifies runtime and special permission handling with a clean and intuitive API.
+It provides an easy way to request both runtime and special permissions.

 ## Features
-- Simple API for requesting permissions
+- Simple API for requesting both **runtime and special permissions**
 - Supports both `Activity` and `Fragment`
 - Callback for permission results
 - Custom rationale UI support
+- Supports special permissions:

+  - `SYSTEM_ALERT_WINDOW`

+  - `WRITE_SETTINGS`

+  - `MANAGE_EXTERNAL_STORAGE`

+  - `REQUEST_INSTALL_PACKAGES`

 ## Usage